Baxter International Inc. [BAX] stock Resumed by Morgan Stanley analyst, price target now $45

-Baxter International Inc. [NYSE: BAX] stock went on a downward path that fall over -3.26% on Thursday, amounting to a one-week price decrease of less than -2.07%.
+Baxter International Inc. [NYSE: BAX] stock went on an upward path that rose over 1.67% on Wednesday, amounting to a one-week price decrease of less than -6.35%.
 The company report on August 29, 2023 at 4:15 PM that Baxter to Present at Morgan Stanley 21st Annual Global Healthcare Conference.

 Baxter International Inc. (NYSE:BAX), a global medtech leader, will present at the Morgan Stanley 21st Annual Global Healthcare Conference on Wednesday, September 13, 2023.
 José (Joe) E. Almeida, Baxter’s chairman, president and chief executive officer, is scheduled to present at 9:30 a.m.
 Eastern Time.